The Witcher: Comic books

-From 1993 to 1995, Sapkowski's stories were adapted into six-issue comic books The Witcher by Maciej Parowski and Sapkowski (story), Bogusław Polch (art).

-In 2011, Egmont released a 2-part comic book, titled Reasons of State, containing an original story.
+From 1993 to 1995, Sapkowski's stories were adapted into a six-issue comic The Witcher by Maciej Parowski and Sapkowski (story), Bogusław Polch (art).
+In 2011, Egmont released a two-part comic book, titled Reasons of State, containing an original story.
 It was written by Michał Gałek, illustrated by Arkadiusz Klimek, and colorized by Łukasz Poller.

-In 2013, Dark Horse Comics announced a comic book series likewise called The Witcher, based on the video-game series and made in collaboration with CD Projekt Red.
+In 2013, Dark Horse Comics announced a comic book series called The Witcher, based on the video-game series and made in collaboration with CD Projekt Red.
 It began publishing in 2014.
 Most of the stories are based on original plots not written by Sapkowski, with different writers and artists working on different issues.

-In October 2015, a one-shot webcomic, titled Matters of Conscience, was released by CD PROJEKT RED that expanded on after the events in the second game.
+In October 2015, a one-shot webcomic titled Matters of Conscience was released by CD Projekt Red to expand on the events following their second video game.